Last Updated on October 10, 2020 by Nancie

 Then you can see lists of birds that have been reported nearby, at locations you’ve previously checked as favorites, or by locations near you on a map.
 You can also search for specific birds or check Rare Bird Alerts.
 I particularly like using Favorite Locations so I can see what birds have been seen there recently before I head out birding.

 Then the app presents you with a list of birds.
-The list can be filtered by all birds seen nearby, by recent birds seen, or by birds you personally need for your life list.
+The list can be filtered by all birds previously reported there, by recent birds reported, or by birds reported there recently that you personally need for your life list.
 (Because the app connects to your eBird account, it knows what you’ve seen and what you need.)
-You can also click on the little filter icon at the top right to filter the list by distance and time frame.
+You can also click on the little filter icon at the bottom right to filter the list by distance and time frame.
 (I like filtering it to birds seen in the past week.)

 Information on the Birds